 Each campus of the University of California accepts course work from the California Community Colleges system designated as UC transferable at full unit value.
 Students intending to transfer to the university will find it advantageous to complete their lower division requirements at Palomar College.
-A maximum of 70 UC transferable units is honored by the university campuses.
 To prepare for transfer, students must decide which college they will attend through research in the Transfer Center, SSC Building, and consult a counselor for the specific requirements for that particular campus and to create a written educational plan.